 WG Notes on Category G:

 In relation to termination of P/P service by a provider to its customer, the WG noted its recommendations under Category F that P/P providers are to publish certain minimum terms regarding Disclosure and Publication in their terms of service.
-The WG has yet to finalize a position on whether these minimum recommendations are sufficient to facilitate protection of P/P customers in the event of Publication of a customer’s details in WHOIS, as a result of termination of P/P service (including where this was due to the customer’s breach of a provider’s terms of service).
-The relevant Category F recommendations in this regard are:
+The WG has yet to finalize a position on whether these minimum recommendations are sufficient to ensure adequate protection of P/P customers in the event of Publication of a customer’s details in WHOIS as a result of termination of P/P service (including where this was due to the customer’s breach of a provider’s terms of service).
+The relevant Category F recommendations for minimum mandatory requirements in this regard are:

 - The specific grounds upon which a provider will Publish a customer’s details, suspend service, or terminate service